 Since THC is fat-soluble, it can slowly build up in the fat tissues and later show up in drug screening.

-Therefore, it is crucial to get CBD from trusted sources to have complete information about all the contaminants and the amount of THC in the product.
+Therefore, getting CBD from trusted sources is crucial to have complete information about all the contaminants and the amount of THC in the product.